Trump order asks federal fund recipients to buy US goods

 WASHINGTON (AP) — President Donald Trump will sign an executive order Thursday pushing those who receive federal funds to “buy American.”
 The aim is to boost U.S. manufacturing.

 Peter Navarro, director of the White House National Trade Council, told reporters during a telephone briefing the policies are helping workers who “are blue collar, Trump people.”
-Later he amended that, saying he “every American is a Trump person” because Trump’s economic policies affect everyone.
+Later he amended that, saying “every American is a Trump person” because Trump’s economic policies affect everyone.

 Navarro said the order would affect federal financial assistance, which includes everything from loans and grants to insurance and interest subsidies.